Camp Allen’s Back to Nature Campaign Enters Final Phase

 projects NOW underway

-In early 2026, a much-needed expansion of the main kitchen dock will improve operations and delivery flow for our dining and hospitality teams.
-Following this, construction will begin on a third Grove Lodge to serve as home base for college-aged senior staff in the summer and as flexible lodging for families and small groups year-round.
+Following completion of the kitchen project, construction will begin on a third Grove Lodge.
+This space will serve as summer housing for college-aged senior staff and as flexible lodging for families and small groups throughout the year.

 completed projects